Design and main ideas

 A main example of a limitation not dealt with early on is the nature of the nested list, i.e. tree structures, as the form of what can be specified in a script.
 Early on, the capabilities of old FM synthesizer systems had been an inspiration, but they also support connecting oscillators in arrangements other than the tree structures of carriers and modulators provided for by nested lists; e.g. several carriers may share a modulator, and in general the oscillator connection schema is a DAG (directed acyclic graph) in Yamaha's old FM "algorithms".
 (Technically, self-modulation could however be viewed as adding self-loops to an otherwise acyclic graph.
 Possibilities for going beyond acyclic graphs by supporting feedback loops more generally also exist, and are done in some synthesizer systems.)

-Relative to the early language, some kinds of extensions for it would mainly require reworking and complicating the design closer to the parsing end of the program, while others mainly require reworking the other end which ultimately runs what is produced.
-(When considering creating a more powerful interpreter, it's also worth noting that some basic big limitations in features are necessary for e.g. time durations for scripts to remain pre-calculable, as they ended up being.
+Relative to the early language, some kinds of extensions for it would mainly require reworking and complicating the design closer to the parsing end of the program – maybe using another layer of early data structures and processing of them to preprocess script contents into something with a form closer to the old parser output.
+Other ideas would mainly require reworking the other end of the program, which in the simple design does audio rendering and can be viewed as an interpreter that only follows a flat line of instructions.
+(When considering creating a more powerful interpreter, whether at the parsing end or at the rendering end, it's also worth noting that some basic big limitations in features are necessary for e.g. time durations for scripts to remain pre-calculable, as they ended up being.
 A Turing-complete language would not allow it.)

 Trunk: Growth from main 2012 ideas

 Experimenting on in 2011 and beyond, and then looking for potentially useful ideas for programming languages and compilers in 2012–2014 (in part while taking a few basic courses in related things), led to a series of old notes; they contain a list of thoughts on a new possible language, and ideas for possible design elaborations.
-Back then, while studying, I discounted my own early design and language as a starting point for something better, after learning some theory.
+Back then, while studying, I discounted my own early design and language as a starting point for something better, after both learning some theory and having got stuck with the old project.
 In part, that was because basic standard concepts are usually connected to different-looking syntaxes and designs and implementations, and I couldn't see how what I'd already come up with may correspond to those concepts.
 I vaguely dreamed of different things, and put it all aside for years, until, on my own, gradually bridging that gap in thought roughly a decade later, arriving at a road to working out more in practice.

 Early timing & nesting design, more processing stages

 The April 2012 program had grown a parser producing a flat list structure for time-ordered events (the main nodes), combined with tree structures attached to events (for data nodes for the things added or changed in a step, which may involve nested syntax elements).
 This corresponds fairly simply to the language: time-ordering is one dimension of structure, and nesting as in e.g. setting up oscillators for modulaton is another.
-But some of the semantics had begun to be handled after parsing but before interpretation, a middle-layer straightening out some final details of timing which seemed too messy to attempt during parsing.
+But!
+Some of the semantics had begun to be handled after parsing but before interpretation, a middle-layer finishing some details of timing which seemed too messy to attempt during parsing.
 (It also counted and allocated needed voices for audio generation prior to running it.)

-Another type of nesting exists which applies to time, but it is flattened away by the post-parse semantics code.
+Apart from nesting in the form of lists of objects, another type of nesting exists which applies to time, but it is flattened away by the post-parse semantics code.
 It was originally added early and buggily for the old "compound steps" feature – a syntax extension for writing a series of timed changes for one object together, without advancing the timing for other objects.
 That way, timed updates can be grouped per object, rather than rigidly according to a global flow of time.
-This was implemented by producing the global timeline just after parsing, first allowing timing to branch out – temporarily placing such main nodes in side-timeline lists attached to other main nodes.
+This was implemented by producing the global timeline (flat event/step list) in a step after parsing, while parsing first allows timing to branch out.
+Temporarily, event nodes for follow-on compound steps are placed in side-timeline lists attached to other event nodes.
 The same design was tweaked a little for the 2022 "gapshift" feature replacing an earlier oscillator parameter (s) for padding time durations with leading silent time.

-Strictly speaking, there's been more than one extra pass of script processing between the two main stages, the parser and the interpreter (long usually called the "generator" module).
-Several loops working through all event nodes have long been used to finalize the data before it's ready for the audio generation end of the program.
-For a period of time 2019–2021, the design was even temporarily complicated by adding another extra module with such a main loop, before later (having figured out that it was pointless to have yet another pass) replacing it with a small addition to another pass closer to the parser.
+Strictly speaking, there's been more than one extra pass of script processing between the two main stages, the parser and the final interpreter (long usually called the "generator" module, as it runs all audio generation).
+Several loops working through all event nodes have been used to finalize the data before it's fully ready to use.
+For a period of time 2019–2021, the design was even temporarily complicated by adding another extra module with such a main loop.
+Then I began to figure out how to reduce loops and passes step by step, and such changes followed.

 Later timing & nesting design, a new simplicity

-After moving back from the complexity of extra post-parse processing passes during part of 2019–2021, over time I thought of going further, of more ways to reduce loops through event nodes, merging loops or using shorter ones.
-As of 2023, it turns out that the entire old feature set can be handled without any full loop between the parser and the audio generation end of the program, with a few changes that actually make behavior better (more consistent).
-The old extra pre-loop in the interpreter a.k.a. "generator" module could also be removed.
+After moving back from the complexity of extra post-parse processing passes during part of 2019–2021, over time I thought of going further.
+In 2023, it turned out that the entire old feature set could be handled without any full loop through the event nodes between the parser and the audio generation end of the program, with a few changes that actually make behavior better (more consistent), as in how voices are minimally numbered and how amplitude is scaled accordingly by default.
+The old extra pre-loop in the generator (a.k.a. final interpreter) module could also be removed.

-Of course, it would also be possible to alter the SAU language so that it is easy to do everything at once for each new event node, instead of needing to group semantics processing at all for series of event nodes like at present.
-But the present features, including flexible default time logic (the basic ideas of duration groups largely going back to 2011), seem worth it.
-Despite being a little tricky, these features can be implemented in a fairly elegant way, the design reaching a new simplicity.
+Of course, it would also be possible to change the SAU language further so that it is easier to do everything at once for each new event node, instead of needing to group semantics processing like now for series of event nodes.
+The present feature making things tricky is the flexible default time logic (the basic ideas of duration groups largely going back to 2011); if default values were made simpler, this stuff could be even more simplified.

 Parsing like a calculator, calculating like a parser